appydave/fli_video/docs/generated/features-and-components.md

 ## Future Ideas

-**CLI Project Management Interface**
-Efficiently execute and manage video project commands using a command-line interface, enhancing control and flexibility in project handling.

 **Web Command Interface for Video Project Management** Introduce a streamlined, web-based interface for managing video project commands, enabling efficient control and organization of project components through simple browser interactions.

 **Project Meta Report**
 Generate a detailed report for a specific video project, including the episodes, chapters, recordings, a list of recording IDs (chapter sequence + part sequence), and the name for the next video recording, file sizes.
 This should be extracted to an AstroJS Website or HTML template servered by a local webserver and provide viewing and navigation for all my video projects.

 ## Klue Components